What are net terms?

 Poorer cash flow

 Offering net terms means that much of your cash is tied up in inventory while you’re waiting for payment.
 You’ve sold the product but don’t have any cash to show for it.
 We alluded to this issue above.
 Adjusted supplier/vendor terms will handle the gap between making a sale and getting paid.
-As the company becomes used to the new billing cycle, it should be able to manage supplier/vendor billings without creating a cash flow shortage.
+As the company becomes used to the new billing cycle, it should be able to manage supplier/vendor billings without creating a cash flow problems.

 More administrative duties